 Rich and I consider ourselves “professional eaters”.
-Evidence of our forays around the Cape Cod food scene can be found in other blog posts I’ve written about local restaurants, as well as in the bevy of menus we keep handy for guests of the High Pointe Inn to enjoy.
+Evidence of our forays around the Cape Cod food scene can be found in other blog posts I’ve written about local restaurants, as well as in the bevy of menus we keep handy for guests to enjoy.
 We make an effort to try the latest entrants as soon as the pocketbook and waistline allow.
 This year the list of new restaurants is long, and as usual time is short as the spring and summer seasons unfold.
 We’ve made it to two of the ten on our list so far and can say that we’ve been impressed with each.

 Crisp on Main Street in Osterville is destined to be a hot local hangout, with a long bar inside and a new outdoor bar with fire pit.
 Specializing in organic wood-fired flatbreads.
 The night we went the bar inside was hopping and most of the tables were occupied as well.
 We opted to start with their charcuterie board that came ladened with local cheeses, homemade pickles and marinated olives along with house-cured duck bacon, and a selection of meats.
 Rich was in hog heaven with the duck bacon and the cheeses were the perfect accompaniment to my wine choice.
 We shared the short rib pizza that featured root-beer braised short rib, chipotle BBQ, aged gruyere, and caramelized onions.
 Yum.
 We can definitely recommend this place, but be forewarned there will be a wait, but it’s worth it.